stanfordnlp/dspy/api/language_model_clients/PremAI.md

 )
 ```

-First we start by defining our repository with some repository ids.
-Make sure that the ids are valid repository ids.
+First, we start by defining our repository with some valid repository ids.
 You can learn more about how to get the repository id [here](https://docs.premai.io/get-started/repositories).

-> Please note: Similar like `model` when you invoke the argument `repositories`, then you are potentially overriding the repositories connected in the launchpad.
+> Note: This is similar to LM integrations where now you are overriding the repositories connected in the launchpad when you invoke the argument' repositories'.

-Now, we connect the repository with our chat object to invoke RAG based generations.
+Now, we connect the repository with our chat object to invoke RAG-based generations.

 ```python
 response = llm(query, max_tokens=100, repositories=repositories)